Term of the Moment

 The Tor Home Page in 2020

-An imaginative plea for donations during a pandemic, the analogy is rather accurate.
+An imaginative plea for donations during the COVID pandemic.